 Have you ever thought to yourself, where exactly does the road end?
 Well this weekend on what seemed like a never ending road trip, we found it in the middle of the Oregon desert.

-We wanted to get in one last adventure before the weather changes, Hot Dog Dude, myself, our daughter, and two wiener dogs piled into his pick-up.
+We wanted to get in one last adventure before the weather changes, Hot Dog Dude, our daughter, two wiener dogs, and myself piled into his pick-up.
 We set off to go mining for sunstones and opals in the desert.
 Hot Dog Dude had the brilliant idea to leave after work on Friday, I was thinking my bed sounded better, but I was in.

 Hot Dog Dude is a professional driver, to him what's another 8 hours on the road; but I myself the professional back seat driver I am, demanded we stop when not even toothpicks could hold up my eyelids any longer.